Common Misconceptions About Mitigation and Restoration Services

 The techniques, products, and technology used in cleaning a carpet before were inferior and this was a real situation.
 Inefficient carpet shampooing in the past had left soap residue that could attract dirt faster than before it was cleaned.
 But, today, restoration professionals use advanced techniques that thoroughly clean and flush carpets, preventing that misconception from happening.

 Myth #3.
 Once the carpets are dry, the drying process is complete.

-This misconception is nowhere near to the reality as carpets and pads dry faster than other structural materials of a home.
+This misconception is nowhere near the reality as carpets and pads dry faster than other structural materials of a home.
 The drying process can only be considered complete when other structures of your home such as cement floors, ceilings, and walls are fully dry.
 Professional restoration technicians determine the moisture level using advanced tools like meters and sensors.
-Ineffective drying can lead to a small loss from water damage to thousands of dollars of mold claim.
-Thus, it is extremely important to carry out the result, which is a complete dry structure.
+Ineffective drying can lead to a small loss from water damage to thousands of dollars of mold claims.
+Thus, it is extremely important to carry out the result, which is a completely dry structure.

 Myth #4: A home that has experienced fire damage will always smell like smoke.
 So, there is no need to clean up quickly.

-Stories were raising that smoke damage restoration efforts failed.
-This usually happens because of the smoke odor that remains in your property even after doing some cleanup.
+Stories were rising that smoke damage restoration efforts failed.
+This usually happens because of the smoke odor that remains on your property even after doing some cleanup.
 Because smoke and soot residues are much more damaging and acidic than ordinary dirt and dust, prompt cleaning actions are crucial.
 Removing or neutralizing smoke soot immediately after a fire can reduce losses or prevent valuables from suffering irreversible damage because of the acidic nature of smoke particles.
 Furthermore, odor removal is more complex than turning on a machine and hoping for a good result.
-Smoke odor restoration has to be thorough and contaminated areas must be cleaned, neutralized and sealed.
+Smoke odor restoration has to be thorough and contaminated areas must be cleaned, neutralized, and sealed.